-Clark was the representative for Missouri’s 11th congressional district and was a Democrat.
+Clark was the representative for Missouri’s 11th congressional district as a Democrat.
 He served from 1881 to 1883.

 He was previously the representative for Missouri’s 11th congressional district as a Democrat from 1877 to 1881; the representative for Missouri’s 11th congressional district as a Democrat from 1875 to 1877; and the representative for Missouri’s 11th congressional district as a Democrat from 1873 to 1875.